How to Apply for Undergraduate Studies

 Application requirements - what you need to submit to us

-A successful application to The American University of Paris requires several supporting documents and sometimes tests.
-Most can be uploaded directly in your online application.
+An application to The American University of Paris requires several supporting documents and sometimes tests.
+Most requirements can be uploaded directly in your online application.
 We cannot provide you with a decision until we receive all of your documents.

 - Online application form